THIS EVENT IS SOLD OUT.

 Chief Experience Officer

-Daniel Allocca leads Demand Generation and Analytics at Nuveen where he is a Managing Director in the New York Office.
-He is responsible for delivering the firm’s strategy across paid and owned channels for social, search, email, programmatic and analytics.
+Daniel Allocca is Head of Brand and Demand Generation at Nuveen where he is a Senior Managing Director in the New York Office.
+He is responsible for all advertising, design, multimedia and demand generation.
 Prior to Nuveen, Daniel was a Senior Vice President at PIMCO where he led the Strategic Initiatives Group.
 In this role he led an award winning Digital Transformation Program and built a Marketing Analytics function.
 He also has extensive Financial Services and Advertising Research experience.
 Daniel earned an MBA from NYU Stern School of Business and earned two undergraduate degrees; Finance from Western Connecticut State University and Audio Engineering from Berklee College of Music.

 Exclusive Programming Partner:EY